house9/jquery-iframe-auto-height/README.markdown

 ### Note

-* you can also install using jamjs - [http://jamjs.org/packages/#/details/jquery-iframe-auto-height](http://jamjs.org/packages/#/details/jquery-iframe-auto-height)
+* 1.7.1 and below: you can also install using jamjs - [http://jamjs.org/packages/#/details/jquery-iframe-auto-height](http://jamjs.org/packages/#/details/jquery-iframe-auto-height)

 ### Options